johnwcowan/subsetg-book/intro-060-ops.md

 begins with a keyword and an assignment doesn't look like any other statement.)

+Picture data, which I haven't discussed yet, is treated as `FIXED DECIMAL`; the only difference is that it is converted to character strings differently.

-Strings also participate in conversion.
+Speaking of which, strings also participate in conversion.
 We can rewrite our first example like this:

 ```
 DECLARE x FIXED BINARY;